 These days, it seems like technology is absolutely everywhere.

 Remember 2019?
 It pales in comparison to 2020’s tech infusion.
-Heading into the office happens from home, and students connect with classmates through screens.
+Heading into the office happens from home, and students can connect with classmates through screens.
 Plus, the STEM stats speak for themselves.

 Especially as we’re spending more time apart, our world lives and breathes online.